Harshshah931/Portfolio/README.md

 ## ✨ Features

-- **Interactive 3D hero** — a mouse-reactive 3D scene built with React Three Fiber, ambient particles, and glowing visual accents
+- **Interactive 3D hero** — a distorted, mouse-reactive core built with React Three Fiber, with ambient particles and glowing accents
-- **Cinematic animations** — smooth scroll and scroll-triggered animations powered by Framer Motion and Lenis
+- **Cinematic animations** — scroll-triggered reveals and smooth page transitions powered by Framer Motion and Lenis
-- **Project case studies** — detailed project cards with technical highlights, technology stacks, GitHub links, and live demos where available
+- **Project case studies** — click any project card to open a detailed modal with a full write-up, key engineering highlights, tech stack, and links to the live demo / GitHub repo
-- **Skills & technologies** — organized overview of programming languages, AI/ML, web development, databases, and development tools
-- **Honors & achievements** — timeline showcasing certifications, leadership roles, milestones, and other achievements
+- **Achievements timeline** — a running record of certifications, leadership roles, and milestones
-- **Responsive design** — modern dark, glass-morphic interface optimized for desktop and mobile
+- **Fully responsive** — dark, glass-morphic design that adapts cleanly from mobile to desktop

 ## 🛠️ Tech Stack